giantswarm/docs/src/content/guides/advanced-cluster-autoscaler-configuration/index.md

 ## How to set configuration options using the user values ConfigMap

-### 9.0.1 and greater
+### Release version 9.0.1 and greater

-On the Control Plane, create or edit a configmap named `cluster-autoscaler-user-values` in the Tenant Cluster namespace:
+On the Control Plane, create or edit a ConfigMap named `cluster-autoscaler-user-values` in the Tenant Cluster namespace:

 ```yaml